bbarnett4/average-/README.md

-# Project Name
+# Average
-> Here goes your awesome project description!
+> This is a simple C++ project that recieves the input of a series of integers and gets the sum and average from them.

 ## Table of contents
 * [General info](#general-info)